learn-co-students/nyc-web-080618/29-dom-intro/README.md

 - Element interfaces
   - Different elements (`table`, `p`, `image`) support different methods
     - `image.src`, for instance
-  - You have to look up the element (in documentation) to know which properties/ methods we can interact with
+  - You have to look up the element (in documentation) to know which properties/ methods we can interact with.
+[MDN HTML Element Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

 ## Manipulating the DOM with JavaScript